dredgar/novel-grabber/README.md

-# novel-grabber
+# nvg
-Grab novels on tieba and yamibo.
+Grab novels at tieba and yamibo.